Skip to main content

 For apartment-suited breeds, see: Best Dogs for Apartments

-Health considerations (high-level)
+Health considerations

 • Hip and elbow dysplasia

-• Heart conditions in some lines
+• Cardiac conditions in some lines

-Consult a veterinarian for medical advice.
+Consult a veterinarian for medical advice specific to your dog.

 Cost to own a Golden Retriever